Buster Davis (linebacker)

-James "Buster" Davis (born October 20, 1983) is a former American football linebacker.
-He was drafted by the Arizona Cardinals in the third round of the 2007 NFL Draft.
-He played college football at Florida State.
-Davis has also been a member of the Detroit Lions, Indianapolis Colts and Houston Texans.
+James "Buster" Davis (born October 20, 1983) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He was selected by the Arizona Cardinals in the third round of the 2007 NFL draft.
+He played college football for the Florida State Seminoles.
+Davis was also a member of the Detroit Lions, Indianapolis Colts, Houston Texans, Hartford Colonials, Las Vegas Locomotives, and Jacksonville Sharks.

-Early years
+Early life

 Buster Davis played for Mainland High School in Daytona Beach.
 Davis played in the 2002 U.S. Army All-American Bowl alongside fellow Florida State Seminoles Kamerion Wimbley and Lorenzo Booker.

 Professional career

 Arizona Cardinals

-Davis was drafted by the Arizona Cardinals in the third round in the 2007 NFL Draft out of Florida State University.
+Davis was selected 69th overall by the Arizona Cardinals in the third round in the 2007 NFL draft out of Florida State University.
 Davis signed a three-year, $1.7 million contract with a $610,000 signing bonus with the Cardinals, but was later released on September 1, 2007.

 Detroit Lions

 On September 4, 2007, he joined the practice squad of the Detroit Lions.
 He was promoted to the active roster on December 19.
 Davis was waived by the Lions during final cuts on August 30, 2008.